andre-reis/Pudhina/amom.md

 ---
 layout: page
-title: Amom - Custom daily assistant for people with memory problems
+title: Amom is a customizable daily assistant for people with memory problems
 subtitle:
 canonical_url: 'https://reis.is/amom'
 ---